Click here to learn about adding a roommate during the application process.

 Affiliates who want to be share an apartment with a roommate can search for one by clicking the Roommates tab on the Off Campus Housing site.

 HUH does not match roommates nor mediate disputes between roommates, so be sure to choose your roommate(s) carefully.
+You can view some guidelines about making a good roommate match, but be aware that these do not necessarily reflect Harvard University Housing policies, which may override some of this information.
 It is important to protect yourself by choosing roommates you can trust, by making sure that all members of your roommate group will follow the policies and payment requirements listed in your lease, and by keeping HUH informed when you vacate your unit.
 Be sure you read and understand the important information about roommate rent payments and the “joint and several obligations” as noted in the Roommate Rent information below.

 Adding a roommate to your lease

 Residents may add a roommate through the Roommate Addition process or drop a roommate by submitting a Roommate Lease Termination form.
 Information on these processes is available in our Tenant Policies.
 Please note the following:

 - Roommates are not allowed at Cronkhite Center or 4-6 Mount Auburn Street.

 - All roommates must meet HUH eligibility guidelines.

 - Roommate addition requests are accepted between April 1 and November 15 only and must be made by residents whose lease will expire the following June.
 Residents who have chosen to terminate their lease, or who will lose affiliation through graduation or end of appointment, may not request to add a roommate.

 - Current lease holder(s) and prospective roommate(s) must contact the Leasing Office by email requesting their addition(s).